 /reacji-channeler :tick: #solved

-There's all kinds of use cases here, but you could easily use it to send messages to multiple channels by sending the message to yourself, and then using specific emoji's you've set up to send to relevant channels.
+There are all kinds of use cases here, but you could easily use it to send messages to multiple channels by sending the message to yourself, and then using specific emoji's you have set up to send to relevant channels.

 You can read more about the Reacji Channeller on Slack's dedicated landing page here.